TheRealCodeVoyage/Information_Assurance_and_Security_Labs/docs/labs/Cryptography.md

 Please do the following tasks on the Kali VM.

 ### Symmetric Cryptography
-You are given a [ciphertext.txt](files/ciphertext.txt) (right click and select save Link As to download the text file) and asked to decrypt it using openssl enc command.
+You are given a [ciphertext.txt](files/ciphertext.txt) (right click and select save Link As to download the text file) and asked to decrypt it using openssl enc command; or download with the commnad below:

 ```sh
 curl https://raw.githubusercontent.com/TheRealCodeVoyage/RSA_Encryption_Decryption_Lab/refs/heads/main/ciphertext.txt > ciphertext.txt
 ```